| Unit 1:

 W.E.B.
 Du Bois mini-bio (a short video)

-Ida Wells-Barnett mini-bio (a short video about the famous black woman, whose name was Ida B. Wells before her marriage)
+Ida Wells-Barnett biography (a short video about the famous black woman, whose name was Ida B. Wells before her marriage)

 Music: Swing Low, Sweet Chariot (Many American spirituals like this one grew out of African American life in the South during the 1800s.
 In a spiritual, words about crossing over the Jordan River represent dying or going to Heaven.
 Another old spiritual: I'm On My Way, from the movie Elmer Gantry.
 The reference to "Canaan's land" means the Promised Land mentioned in the Bible.)